mark-hahn/basecamp/README.md

 # Basecamp

-A nodejs module that wraps the Basecamp json api.
+A nodejs module that wraps the Basecamp JSON api.

-The Basecamp github project can be found [here](https://github.com/mark-hahn/Basecamp).
+The Basecamp github project can be found [here](https://github.com/mark-hahn/basecamp).

 ## Features

-- Supports new Basecamp json api (not old xml)
+- Supports new Basecamp JSON api (not old xml)
 - Built-in oauth2 support
 - Tools to link app to Basecamp account by visiting 37signals website
 - Supports all api requests (see status), GET, POST, and PUT
 - Terminology, params, and command names match api documentation
-- Data inand out can be objects or streams
+- Data can be objects, streams, or files
 - Supports simultaneous multiple accounts

 ## Status (pre-alpha):

-It is currently usable, but it is not used in production yet and there are no tests yet.
-The command table only has the commands needed to work with messages/comments ...
+It is currently usable, but it is not used in production yet and there are no unit tests.
+Everything has been verified to work except for some commands.
+The commands shown to work are the ones needed to work with accounts, projects, messages, and comments ...

 - get_projects
 - get_projects_archived
 - create_project
 - create_attachment
 - get_project
+- get_accesses
 - get_topics
 - get_message
 - create_message
 - create_comment

+The rest of the commands are expected to also work as the command table is translated directly from the API docs.

 *TODO* ...

 - Complete the command table
 - Tests
+- Add coding examples to this readme
 - Convenience functions for common commands
 - Support express/connect for linking accounts callback

 I could use some help.
-Adding items to the command table is quite easy.
+Tests will be hard since we can't easily mock the Basecamp api.
 I don't know express so someone else is going to have to add that.
-Tests will be hard since we can't easily mock the Basecamp api.

 ## Installation

-npm i basecamp
+npm install basecamp

 ## Usage

 The Basecamp wrapper module interface follows the Basecamp api [documentation](https://github.com/37signals/bcx-api) closely.
 Refer to the api document for help understanding the commands.
-The wrapper module command constants follow the documentation headings (see the `project.req` method below).
+The wrapper module command constants follow the documentation headings (see the req method below).

-*Three classes are available...*

 ### Client Class

     client = new Basecamp.Client(client_id, client_secret, redirect_uri, userAgent);

 Client represents your client application.
+This usually only has one instance (singleton).

 `client_id` is the id given to you when registering your Basecamp application.